 Gambling of any type on the college campus or at a college sponsored activity, function, or event subjects you to disciplinary action.
 Connecticut General Statutes state that "any person who plays at any game for any valuable thing, or solicits another to do the same, upon any public conveyance, or wins or loses any valuable thing by so playing or betting on such play or by sharing in any stake or wager of those who bet or play, shall be fined not more than two hundred dollars and imprisoned not more than six months."
-See Student Code of Conduct, Part D in Appendix I at catalog.housatonic.edu.
+See Student Code of Conduct, Part D in Appendix I: Student Code of Conduct & Sexual Misconduct, Sexual Assault and Intimate Partner Violence Policy.